-The CUE Farm as a Hub of Learning
+The Farm at Butler as a Hub of Learning

-Using the CUE Farm to Cultivate Scientific Literacy, Civic Action, and Sustainable Agriculture Knowledge
+Using a Campus Farm to Cultivate Environmental Literacy, Scientific Reasoning, Civic Action, and Place Attachment and Meaning

-Each course will first introduce and compare environmental, social, and individual aspects of the global/industrial and local/sustainable food system to give students a context to their research.
-After this introductory material, students will then proceed to conduct real-world research on the CUE Farm and at other urban farms.
-Each semester, research findings from each class will be presented to the Indianapolis community, and data provided to urban farmers in Indianapolis.
-Throughout this 3-year pilot project, SEIRI will assess impacts of the modules to 1) student course engagement, content knowledge, critical thinking, place attachment, and civic mindedness, 2) faculty teaching and research, and 3) interdisciplinary collaboration across Butler’s campus.
+Each course introduced and compared environmental, social, and individual aspects of the global/industrial and local/sustainable food system to give students a context to their research.
+After this introductory material, students conducted real-world research on The Farm at Butler and at other urban farms related to their disciplines.
+Each semester, research findings from each class are presented to the Indianapolis community and data is provided to urban farmers in Indianapolis.
+Throughout this project, SEIRI is quantifying impacts of the modules to 1) student course engagement, environmental science content knowledge, scientific reasoning, place attachment and meaning, and civic mindedness, 2) faculty teaching and research, and 3) interdisciplinary collaboration across Butler’s campus.

-The program will be piloted in the following four undergraduate courses:
+The program was piloted in four undergraduate courses from 2016-2019:

 - ENV200 Introduction to Environmental Studies, Professor Jesse van Gerven